code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 First of all, you have to define your flags in the *appsettings.json* file using the structure we saw before.

-To use Feature flags in .NET you have to install the *Microsoft.FeatureManagement.AspNetCore* NuGet package.
+To use Feature Flags in .NET you have to install the *Microsoft.FeatureManagement.AspNetCore* NuGet package.

- Then, you have to tell ASP.NET to use feature flags by calling:
+ Then, you have to tell ASP.NET to use Feature Flags by calling:

 ```cs
 builder.Services.AddFeatureManagement();